aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/imagesaveoptions/pixelformat/_index.md

 This property has effect only when saving to raster image formats.

-The default value is Format32BppArgb.Pixel format of the output image may differ from the set value because of work of GDI+.
+The default value is Format32BppArgb.

+Pixel format of the output image may differ from the set value because of work of GDI+.

 ### Examples